Olang Global · Strategic Blueprint · 2026 — 2050

 • Scale data cooperatives and data dividend pilots

-• Expand health AI initiatives
+• Expand health AI initiatives to 25+ cities

 Phase 042041 — 2050

-Global Leadership & Generational Wealth
+Global Leadership

 • Operate global Black AI research and policy institutions

-• Maintain AI infrastructure assets
+• Maintain and grow AI infrastructure assets

-• Export Black-built AI platforms
+• Export Black-built AI platforms internationally

-• Govern cultural and data institutions
+• Govern cultural and data institutions at scale

-• Sustain education pipelines
+• Sustain education pipelines at population parity

-• Measure long-term impacts
+• Measure and publish long-term generational impact

-They are building the AI future.
+They're building the AI future.

 Review the pillars